asielh1n1/zunkernel/README.md

     "method": "get", //HTTP method of the call, compatible with all methods that you have in the express module(get, post, put, delete, etc...)
     "controller":"user",//File name in the controller folder
     "fn": "User.create",//The function to execute in that file.
-This function should be exported to be used "authenticated":"",//If you want to specify that for this route the user is authenticated, the accepted values are "session" or "jsonwebtoken"
-    "roles":['admin','client'] //You can specify roles by route to restrict the access to those routes.
+This function should be exported to be used "roles":['admin','client'] //You can specify roles by route to restrict the access to those routes.
 To a good performance of this procedure you must specify in the express session a variable named role with the role name.
 Example req.session.role = 'admin' and restrict the routes by role
 }]
 ```